-The Course Tutors can offer advice about options and are listed on the Maths Undergraduate Moodle Zone.
+You will receive an email notification at the relevant point in the year when online unit selection is available on the Maths Undergraduate Moodle Zone.
 You should also speak to your personal tutor about your options and get their approval before entering them online.
 If you take units that are not consistent with the scheme for your degree programme, or the rules given in this section, you may be unable to graduate.